-There are carbs in wine, approximate 3 grams in a five ounce glass which I’ll factor into my diet on the days I choose to have a glass or two which won’t be that often.
+There are carbs in wine, approximately 3 grams in a five-ounce glass which I’ll factor into my diet on the days I choose to have a glass or two which won’t be that often.

 |An adorable baby goat tied up at the side of the road in the neighborhood.|